Building a JSON-Based Rule Styling Engine for QGIS

 "name": "Residential Zones",

-"filter": "\"land_use\" = 'residential'",
+"filter": "\"land_use\" IS NOT NULL AND \"land_use\" = 'residential'",

-"symbol": {"color": "#E6E6FA", "width": 0.5, "style": "solid"},
+"symbol": {"color": "#E6E6FA", "stroke_width": 0.5, "style": "solid"},

 "label": {"field": "zone_name", "size": 10, "color": "#333333", "placement": "center"}